Blog

 New year, new habits

 I finally made it!
-After years and years of “I really should”, I have finally managed to abandon my old hosting provider, move all my sites to GitHub and start with some nice new habits for the new year.
+After years of “I really should”, I have finally left my old hosting provider, move all my sites to GitHub and start with some nice new habits for the new year.

 Reset Xcode load plugin bundles warning

-Today, I accidentally clicked “Skip Bundles” instead of “Load Bundles” when I started Xcode after adding new plugins.
-This cause Xcode to not load the plugins on subsequent launches.
+I accidentally clicked “Skip Bundles” instead of “Load Bundles” when I started Xcode after adding new plugins.
+This causes Xcode to not load plugins.
 How can we fix this?

 Using Swift protocols in Objective-C

-I’m currently creating two new games for iOS.
-One is made in Swift and SpriteKit, while the other is made in Objective-C and UIKit.
-To share logic, I need to use Swift protocols in my Objective-C code.
+I’m currently creating two games for iOS.
+One is made in Swift & SpriteKit, while one is in Objective-C & UIKit.
+I now want to share logic by using my Swift protocols in Objective-C.

 Scaling mobile at Spotify